jviotti/jsonbinpack-poc/docs/encoder/null.markdown

 ### `NULL_8BITS_ENUM_FIXED`

-The encoding consists in the the 8-bit constant `0x00`.
+The encoding consists in the the 8-bit fixed-length constant `0x00`.

 #### Options